jfriedson/Voxel-Particle-Sim/README.md

-# Voxel Particles
+# Voxel Particle Simulator
 This project simulates particle interactions using voxels in a GLSL compute shader.

 This relies on [VoxGL](https://github.com/jfriedson/voxgl) for OpenGL interaction.

-The screenshots below depict a world size of 256 from a sub-performant implementation.
-I will update these soon.
+The screenshots below depict a world size of 256^3.
+Worlds can be scaled up to 1024^3 with a single SSBO, but the physics shader and render shader compete for computation power so the draw distance must be lowered on a GTX 1080.
 ![Screenshot of waterfall](screenshots/waterfall.png?raw=true)